Logical Unit Storage Overview

 Click for more information about the LIST command.

-Note that Fabric uses the Cassandra DB as a default application management database.
+Note that Fabric uses the Cassandra DB as a default system management database.
 Therefore, changing the LU Storage from Cassandra DB to one of the above storage types doesn't replace the Fabric need for other persistent storage.